Lattice design and experimental studies of nonlinear resonance at the Cornell Electron Storage Ring: Experiment

 To check how differently the second type of TRIBs behave, we loaded the second type TRIB lattice in CESR.
-After optics corrections were made at higher tune ($Q_x=0.672$) above the 3rd-order resonance line, the beam profile images of a single 1-mA positron bunch were recorded continuously while lowering the horizontal tune.
+After optics corrections were made at higher tune ($Q_x=0.672$) above the 3rd-order resonance, the beam profile images of a single 1-mA positron bunch were recorded continuously while lowering the horizontal tune.
 The TRIBs start to appear around $Q_x=0.668$ (260.6\unit{kHz}).
-As $Q_x$ decreases to 0.6673 (260.4\unit{kHz}) still above the resonance line, the TRIBs are well separated from the core but connected to the core as shown in Fig.~\ref{fig:type2_exp} (a).
+As $Q_x$ decreases to 0.6674 (260.4\unit{kHz}) still above the resonance line, the TRIBs are well separated from the core but connected to the core as shown in Fig.~\ref{fig:type2_exp} (a).
 When $Q_x$ continues to decrease below $\frac{2}{3}$, the core starts to disappear, more particles are diffused into islands, and three TRIBs are further separated horizontally.
-As shown in Fig.~\ref{fig:type2_exp} (b), at $Q_x=0.665$ (259.6\unit{kHz}), the particles occupy all three islands but long tails exist in between.
-TRIBs are observed at tunes both below and above the 3rd-order resonance line, which is consistent with the simulation shown in Fig.~\ref{fig:ptc} (c) and (d) and suggests the first and second type of TRIBs are observed below and above the resonance line respectively in this TRIBs lattice.
+As shown in Fig.~\ref{fig:type2_exp} (b), at $Q_x=0.6654$ (259.6\unit{kHz}), the particles occupy all three islands but long tails exist in between.
+TRIBs are observed at tunes both below and above the 3rd-order resonance, which is consistent with the simulation shown in Fig.~\ref{fig:ptc} (c) and (d) and suggests the first and second type of TRIBs are observed below and above the resonance line respectively in this TRIBs lattice.
+Furthermore, Fig.~\ref{fig:type2_exp} (c), the contour plot of the image in Fig.~\ref{fig:type2_exp} (a), shows the similar contours as in Fig.~\ref{fig:ptc} (d), suggesting the second type of TRIBs is observed.
+Two UFPs extracted from the contour plots in Fig.~\ref{fig:type2_exp} (c) and (d) listed in Table~\ref{table3} are very different from the calculated UPFs from simulation.
+However, the horizontal positions of stable islands extracted from the horizontal profiles (Fig.~\ref{fig:type2_exp} (e)) of the images in Fig.~\ref{fig:type2_exp} (a) and (b) are in good agreement with the results calculated by PTC as listed in Table~\ref{table3}.